 It’s no use being Patriotic – Browsing American cancer websites gives better information than we get in Britain

-Update: Britain may have set up the World Wide Web – but boy, are the Americans showing us how to use the web for the benefit of cancer survivors.
-At least in my opinion as a patient, looking for information for myself.
+Britain may have set up the World Wide Web – but boy, are the Americans showing us how to use the web for the benefit of cancer survivors.
+Well, that’s my opinion as a patient, looking for information for myself.

 Below are sites I visit regularly; run by the